Bahrain Grand Prix 2019: Schedule and how to watch

-As ever, the main action will be taking place on Saturday and Sunday.
+As ever, the main action will be taking place on Sunday.
 Read on for all the live stream details.

 Bahrain Grand Prix Schedule: What time is F1 on TV this weekend?

 You’ll be pleased to hear that there are no early morning starts this time around.
-Here’s this weekend’s Bahrain Grand Prix race schedule (remember, the clocks go forward an hour on Sunday morning):
+Here’s this weekend’s Bahrain Grand Prix race schedule (remember, the clocks went forward an hour on Sunday morning):

 Friday, March 29